sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 `
 ```

-Then you can use `request` and your query to create an asynchronous method to execute the graphql query.
+Then you can use `request` and your query to create an asynchronous method to execute the GraphQL query.
 This is actually the interesting part where you call the API with the library:

 ```ts